AI agents in practice: part 1

 The tool is called

-The API call is executed.
-Data comes back.
-Or the action is performed.
+The API call is executed and data comes back, or the requested action is performed.

 The model processes the result